cferdinandi/modals/README.md

 ## Brower Compatibility

-Modals works in all modern browsers, and IE 9 and above.
+Modals works in all modern browsers, and IE 10 and above.
+You can extend browser support back to IE 9 with the [classList.js polyfill](https://github.com/eligrey/classList.js/).

 Modals is built with modern JavaScript APIs, and uses progressive enhancement.
 If the JavaScript file fails to load, or if your site is viewed on older and less capable browsers, all content will be displayed by default.